andersbogsnes/ml_tooling/docs/baseclass.rst

 .. py:currentmodule:: ml_tooling.baseclass
 .. _baseclass:

-BaseClass
+Model
 =========

-The BaseClass contains all the neat functionality of ML Tooling.
+The Model contains all the neat functionality of ML Tooling.

-In order to take advantage of this functionality, start by creating your DataClass which inherits from BaseClass.
+In order to take advantage of this functionality, simply wrap your Scikit-learn model using the Model class.
 We will be using scikit-learn's built-in Boston houseprices dataset for demo purposes and we just want to try it out with a simple linear regression

 .. seealso::